dpawlows/Foundations-of-Scientific-Computing/lessons/L1/anaconda-intro.rst

 Help
 ^^^^^^^^^^^
+Panel that helps to understand what your program is doing.
+As part of the Help panel, there is a toolbar that allows you to switch between the "variable explorer", "plots", and "files".
-Panel that helps to understand what your program is doing, including things like showing you which variables have been defined and what they are defined as, displaying plots, and files in your current working directory
+These tabs allow you see different things after you run your program: the variables you have been defined and what they are defined as, any plots that you've created, and files in your current working directory

 Console